 Idaho Motorcycle Permit Practice Test Description

-If you desire to operate a motorcycle in the state of Idaho, you are required by the DMV to pass a written test and motorcycle operating skills test.
-Let us assist you with the written portion.
+If you want to ride a motorcycle on the streets of Idaho state, authorities at the DMV require you to take a written test and a riding test.
+Let us help you pass the written knowledge test.

 How We Can Help You Get Your Idaho Motorcycle Permit

 There's a great amount of freedom involved in riding your motorcycle across Interstate 90 in the state of Idaho.
 Unfortunately, you can't just go out on your bike and take a ride across the state if you don't have a legal license.
 This challenge can be solved by obtaining an Idaho motorcycle permit.
 Visit the closest Idaho Department of Motor Vehicles office that can offer you the required written test and motorcycle riding skills test.
 Before you head to the DMV, however, you'll want to do some studying.
 Fortunately, we have developed this website to assist you with learning the rules of the road.
 In fact, you will find that our practice tests are quite invaluable when it comes to studying for your Idaho motorcycle permit.

 When you study for your written test, review the information that is given in the Idaho DMV Motorcycle Operator Handbook Manual.
 Inside this invaluable study guide, you will find diagrams and explanations of topics that relate to crash avoidance, lane changes, passengers, intersections, loads and much more.
 Study this material so that you understand how to safely operate a motorcycle.
 You won't want to stop with your studies quite yet as our practice tests will help reinforce all the information that you learned from the Idaho Department of Motor Vehicles Motorcycle Operator Manual.